Landgate/Medjil/README.md

 This is the root user and has all the privilages and access.
 ### Test Data
-Use the sample datasets in the folder .\Test Data\ to conduct some test calibrations.
+Use the sample datasets in the folder .\assets\data\Test Data\ to conduct some test calibrations.

 ### Database Relationship diagram
 [dbdiagram.io](https://dbdiagram.io/d/63db952d296d97641d7df322)